 2024 | Volume 25 | Issue 5

-In Melbourne’s surgical landscape, Dr. Ashraf Chehata expertise extends far beyond the operating room—delivering compassionate care to his patients while fostering a strong sense of community involvement.
+In Melbourne’s surgical landscape, Dr. Ashraf Chehata's expertise extends far beyond the operating room—delivering compassionate care to his patients while fostering a strong sense of community involvement.
 His journey has been one of integrity, advocacy, and a strong belief in the power of mentorship.

 The making of a surgeon